miekg/skydns2/README.md

 # Changes with version 1

-SkyDNS version 1 has a raft implemention

 SkyDNS2:

 * Does away with Raft and uses Etcd (which uses raft).
 * Makes is possible to query arbitrary domain names.
-* Is basically a thin layer above etcd that translates etcd keys and values to the DNS.
+* Basically is a thin layer above etcd that translates etcd keys and values to the DNS.

 ## Setup / Install